virtual-labs/exp-digital-analog-converter-coep/experiment/theory.md

 <center><img src="images/img5.JPG" title="" /></center>

-Where VRefHi and VRefLow are the upper and lower extremes, respectively, of the voltages that can be coded.
+Where V<sub>RefHi</sub> and VRefLow are the upper and lower extremes, respectively, of the voltages that can be coded.
 Normally, the number of voltage intervals is given by

 <center><img src="images/img6.JPG" title="" /></center>